 The CMOS clock and battery

-The real time clock (or RTC for short) is a circuit which synchronizes system signals.
+The real time clock (RTC) is a circuit which synchronizes system signals.
 It is made from a crystal which, as it vibrates, gives off pulses (called timer ticks) in order to keep the system elements running on the same time.
-The timer frequency (expressed in MHz) the number of times the crystal vibrates each second, i.e. the number of timer ticks per second.
+The timer frequency (expressed in MHz) is the number of times the crystal vibrates each second, i.e. the number of timer ticks per second.
 The higher the frequency, the more information the system can process.

 When the computer is turned off, the power supply stops providing electricity to the motherboard.
-When the computer is turned on again, the system is still on the right time.
-An electronic circuit, called the CMOS (Complementary Metal-Oxyde Semiconductor, sometimes called the BIOS CMOS), saves some system information, such as the time, the system date, and a few essential system settings.
+When the computer is turned on again, the system is still on at the right time.
+The CMOS saves some system information, such as the time, the system date, and a few essential system settings.
+But what is CMOS ?
+CMOS stands for Complementary Metal-Oxyde Semiconductor.
+It is an electronic circuit, sometimes also called the BIOS CMOS.

 The CMOS allows many complementary channels to run on a single chip.
 Compared with TTL or TTLS, CMOS is much slower, but it consumes far less energy, which is why it is used in computer clocks, which run on batteries.
 The term CMOS is sometimes incorrectly used to refer to computer clocks.